dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

-# DJI Onboard OPEN Protocol
+# Onboard SDK OPEN Protocol
 ---

-**This documention does not contain Transparent Transport with Mobile SDK part.**
+**The 'Data Transparent Transmission' is NOT included in this document.**

 ## Protocol Frame Format